Tweety: Merchandise

 Tweety and Sylvester have been used to endorse products such as Miracle Whip dressing and MCI Communications long distance.
 In 1998, the United States Post Office honored Tweety and Sylvester with a 32-cent postage stamp.
 Tweety also appears in products produced by Warner Brothers Studios.

 Modern art

 British artist Banksy's 2008 New York art installation The Village Pet Store and Charcoal Grill features Tweety, an animatronic sculpture of an aged and molting version of the character.
 In honor of Tweety's 80th anniversary, Warner Bros.
 Discovery unveiled 80 themed murals done by artists from around the world.

 Comic books

 Western Publications produced a comic book about Tweety and Sylvester entitled Tweety and Sylvester, first in Dell Comics Four Color series #406, 489, and 524, then in their own title from Dell Comics (#4–37, 1954–1962), then later from Gold Key Comics (#1–102, 1963–1972).

 In 2017, Tweety appeared in the DC Comics special, Catwoman/ Tweety and Sylvester, where Tweety teams up with Black Canary, who he just calls "bwonde wady".

-In popular culture

-There are two instances of the name "Tweety Bird" being used on real life birds, one being in 1955 with eight year old Lauren Girdsen naming a quail after the character, and another in 1964 when a two-year old named Timmy gave the name to a three-week old Ancona chicken.

-Tweety was a write-in candidate name for the 1980 United States presidential election in Illinois.